-Energy efficiency and carbon emissions are being implemented as part o our contractual requirements and key monitoring parameters in the selection, and follow-up, of construction sites and suppliers within development field projects.
-Lundin Energy also engages closely with other relevant license partners, both in license committees and in industry association groups, on emission reduction and other climate change induced issues.
-In license committees meetings, the Company requests emissions reports from its operating partners.
+An example of our strategic engagement with these partners both in license committees and in industry association groups, is on developing a common framework and understanding on emission reductions and other climate change related issues.
 Engagement with the Norwegian Oil and Gas Association focuses on the elaboration (upon inception) of a Roadmap to 2030 and 2050, where industry partners have agreed to reduce emissions within their proportionate share, to help Norway meet its Paris Agreement Commitment.
+Furthermore, we started working with these partners in 2020 to develop a common framework for obtaining climate-related information from common suppliers, as part of a wider strategy to reduce supply chain emissions across the Norwegian Continental Shelf.